 Genetically – yes (partially) as the donor is providing the egg.
 Legally, no. Donors are not considered legal parents or guardians and have no parental obligations or rights to any offspring conceived through their donation(s).
 You can learn more about legal considerations of egg donation in our blog: Do Egg Donors Have Parental Rights?

-I don’t live in California or Florida, can I still become an egg donor?
+I don’t live local to a Pinnacle Fertility clinic, can I still become an egg donor?

 Absolutely!
-Although our physical offices and clinics are currently located in California and Florida, we work with egg donors who live in all the states across the US.
-We have successfully completed the egg donation process with our egg donors based in Texas, Utah, Minnesota, and Wisconsin, to name just a few!
-You will be able to complete most part of the initial medical testing at a fertility clinic near your home, and psychological screening and genetic counseling is completed in phone consultations.
-When it’s time to travel for an egg retrieval, we will cover all your costs associated with travel, including gas, flights, accommodation, and meal allowance.
-We will provide you with medical insurance that covers your egg donation journey and you will never have any out of pocket expenses.
+We work with egg donors all over the country.
+You will be able to complete some of the initial medical testing at a local fertility clinic, and psychological screening and genetic counseling are completed via phone consultations.
+When it’s time to travel for your first screening appointment or your egg retrieval procedure, we will cover any costs associated with travel.
+This includes gas, flights, accommodation, and per diem to help offset your expenses while away from home.
+We will also provide you with donation-related medical insurance that covers your egg donation journey.

 Is egg donation painful?